git/git.github.io/General-Microproject-Information.md

 not clear enough), the pace at which the discussion takes place, and the general tone of the discussion, to learn what is expected of you.

+## Summary of the steps needed to complete a microproject

 To complete a microproject, you will have to go through approximately the following steps: